MattDodsonEnglish/docs/readme.md

 Using [Code Injection](#code-injection), you can change the theme colors with CSS Variables.

-For the list of the available theme color variables, check out the `assets/sass/settings/colors.scss` theme file and it will be like the following.
+For the list of available theme color variables, check out the `assets/sass/settings/colors.scss` theme file.
+It will look like this:

 ```css
 :root {